 Sustainable Forest Incentive Act

 The Sustainable Forest Incentive Act (SFIA) is a state run program.
 Please follow the link below for more information.

-Homestead property owners who are legally blind, permanently and totally disabled, or a paraplegic veteran are eligible for a reduced tax rate on a portion of the value of their property.
-In some instances, there are income requirements that must be met to qualify.
+Homestead property owners who are legally blind or permanently and totally disabled may be eligible for a reduced tax rate on a portion of the value of their property.

 Disabled Veterans Homestead